replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 #### **ID:** ctv_clickable
 * **View type:** Any view extending the View class (eg. `LinearLayout`, `Button`)
 * **Description:** Element used to capture click on recommendation, which invokes `onContentChosen` callback.
 If this element is absent `ctv_upNext` is such element.
-It should be used only when having other views in UpNext which can be focusable and clickable.
-For TVs it should use some selector in order to point out an user that focus has been changed.
+It should only be used when having other views in UpNext, which can be focusable and clickable.
+For TVs it should use some selector in order to give feedback to a user that the focus has been changed.
 * **Device:** ALL
 <br /><br />

 #### **ID:** ctv_btnClose
 * **View type:** Any view extending the View class (eg. `LinearLayout`, `ImageView`)
 * **Description:** Element used to close UpNext on click.
-For TVs it should use some selector in order to point out an user that focus has been changed.
+For TVs it should use some selector in order to give feedback to a user that the focus has been changed.
 * **Device:** ALL
 <br /><br />

 #### **ID:** ctv_openRecCenter
 * **View type:** Any view extending the View class (eg. `LinearLayout`, `ImageView`)
 * **Description:** Element used to close UpNext and open Recommendation Center on click.
-For TVs it should use some selector in order to point out an user that focus has been changed.
+For TVs it should use some selector in order to give feedback to a user that the focus has been changed.
 * **Device:** ALL
 <br /><br />

 #### **ID:** ctv_upNextContainer
 * **View type:** Any view extending the ViewGroup class (eg. `LinearLayout`, `FrameLayout`)
-* **Description:** Used to automatically locate UpNext fragment at a bottom of a screen when it's parent is `RelativeLayout` or `FrameLayout`.
-If the view is an instance of `LinearLayout` and contains a views with ids: `ctv_space` and `ctv_upNext`, then it sets weight of that elements to take half of a screen on TVs and tablets, and full screen on mobiles.
+* **Description:** Used to automatically locate UpNext fragment at the bottom of the screen when its parent is `RelativeLayout` or `FrameLayout`.
+If the view is an instance of `LinearLayout` and contains views with ids: `ctv_space` and `ctv_upNext`, then it sets weight of that elements to take half of a screen on TVs and tablets, and full screen on mobiles.
 * **Device:** ALL
 <br /><br />

 #### **ID:** ctv_space
-* **View type:** Any view extending the View class, however recommended `Space` class.
+* **View type:** Any view extending the View class, however `Space` class is recommended.
-* **Description:** If is a child of `ctv_upNextContainer` `LinearLayout` and sibling of `ctv_upNext` then used to change width of up next to take just half of a screen on TVs and tablets.
+* **Description:** If the view is a child of `ctv_upNextContainer` `LinearLayout` and sibling of `ctv_upNext` then it is used to change width of UpNext to take just half of a screen on TVs and tablets.
 * **Device:** ALL
 <br /><br />